Telegram-FOSS-Team/Telegram-FOSS/README.md

 ## Building

-The project can be build with Android Studio or from the command line with gradle.

 **Important:**
-You also need the [Android-NDK](https://developer.android.com/ndk/downloads/index.html) and run `ndk-build` in the TMessagesProj directory before building the apk.
+1. You need the [Android-NDK](https://developer.android.com/ndk/downloads/index.html) to build the apk.

-If you want to publish a modified version of Telegram you should get **your own API key** form here: https://core.telegram.org/api/obtaining_api_id.
+2. If you want to publish a modified version of Telegram:
-Then update the file **src/main/java/org/telegram/messenger/BuildVars.java** accordingly.
+      - You should get **your own API key** here: https://core.telegram.org/api/obtaining_api_id and update the file `src/main/java/org/telegram/messenger/BuildVars.java` accordingly
+      - Do not use the name Telegram and the standard logo (white paper plane in a blue circle) for your app — or make sure your users understand that it is unofficial
+      - Take good care of your users' data and privacy
+      - **Please remember to publish your code too in order to comply with the licenses**

+The project can be built with Android Studio or from the command line with gradle:

+`./gradlew assembleFatRelease`